 Well, our five day trip to Apache stretched to a week.
 Wherever we went all I got was an elbow in the ribs as the local inhabitants shoved me aside and crowded around Aitch.
 Every now and then one would mutter over his shoulder at me: “Now you look after this gal, boy!
 Y’hear?”
 Aitch’s dread of going to “my” hometown had turned into a reluctance to leave “her” hometown!

 After ten days I sat Aitch down and said “Now listen girl, we still have things to do, places to go and people to meet.
 We can’t stay in Apache forever!”
 She was having a ball, revelling in the attention and she and Katie were getting on like a house on fire.
 I suspect on all their jaunts when they would breeze off in the Lincoln saying “Ya’ll stay home and watch the ballgame, y’hear?” that Katie was teaching her how to manage me and telling her how she managed Jim.
 Aitch obviously soaked up the lessons!
 It was Katie who had asked me as a seventeen year old back in 1973: “Peter, who do you think chooses the marriage partner?”
-Following my confident (wrong) answer she put me straight, telling me how, when Jim arrived for his first day of work at the bank she had turned to her friend and announced “I’m going to marry that man!”
+Following my confident (wrong) answer she put me straight, telling me how, when Jim arrived for his first day of work at the bank in Oklahoma City she had turned to her friend and announced “I’m going to marry that man!”